-Pneumonia is the single largest infectious cause of death in children worldwide.
+Pneumonia is the single largest infectious cause of death in children worlwide.
 Derived from the pneumococcal bacterium, pneumonia causes lungs to fill with pus and fluid, limiting oxygen intake and proper breathing.
-Pneumonia accounts for 15% of all deaths of children under the age of five, killing nearly 1 million children each year.
-Children whose immune systems are compromised by malnutrition and other factors face an especially high risk of contracting pneumonia.
+Pneumonia accounts for 18% of all deaths of children under the age of five, killing nearly 1.4 million children each year.
+Children whose immune systems are compromised by malnutrition and other factors face an especially high risk of contracting pnuemonia.

-Diarrheal Disease is the second leading cause of death in children under the age of five, accounting for 9% of deaths.
-Annually, there are millions of cases of childhood diarrheal disease worldwide and 525,000 children die from the disease.
+Diarrheal Disease is the second leading cause of death in children under the age of five, accounting for 1 in 9 deaths.
+Annually, there are million of cases of childhood diarrheal disease worldwide and 525,000 children die from the disease.
 Rotavirus - the leading cause of severe childhood diarrheal disease - is most commonly found among children living in low-resource settings who lack access to primary health care.
-Vaccines have proven to be an effective prevention measure, averting two-thirds of deaths caused by rotavirus.
+Vaccines have proven to be an effective prevention measures, averting two-thirds of deaths caused by rotavirus.

-Updated 2/2020
+Sources (Updated 2/2021)